aepsil0n/young-accreting-planets-talk/slides.md

 Theory needs to be guided by observations

-If you need dynamical models for
+Need dynamical models -> talk to me

 ---